tinode/chat/docs/API.md

 ### Private

-The format of the `private` field in group and peer to peer topics is expected to be a dictionary.
-The following fields are currently defined:
+The format of the `private` field in group and peer to peer topics is expected to be a set of key-value pairs.
+The following keys are currently defined:
 ```js
 private: {
   comment: "some comment", // string, optional user comment about a topic or a peer user